mramshaw/Speech-Recognition/README.md

 ![Raspberry Pi](images/little_pi.png)

-After hooking up a Raspberry Pi with a Logitech 4000 webcam (for its microphone), and configuring with AlsaMixer, everything worked pretty much as expected with Python 3.
+After hooking up a Raspberry Pi with a Logitech 4000 webcam (for its microphone) and configuring with AlsaMixer, everything worked pretty much as expected with Python 3.

 There were some installation stumbles, but `sudo apt-get update` fixed them.

+It turned out that `flac` was required so it was also installed.

 ## To Do